Jtachan/coding_roadmap/Python/Beginner/02. Math Operations/Readme.md

 # Exercise 02: Mass converter

 ## Objetive
-Understand how to perform basic mathematical operations.
+Understand how to perform basic mathematical operations and how to format their result into a string.

 ## Task
 Create a simple program to convert mass: